 Symptom Probable causes Solutions The blue fault-trip reset button is popped out.
 The blue fault-trip reset button has not been reset.
 Clear the fault.
 Push the blue fault-trip reset button. - Device is padlocked or keylocked in the open position.
-Unlock the device.
-Device is interlocked mechanically in a mechanical interlocking system.
+Unlock the device. - Device is interlocked mechanically in a mechanical interlocking system.
 Check the position of the other device in the changeover system.
 Modify the situation to release the interlock.
 The closing spring and ready-to-close indicator shows that the mechanism is discharged.
-If the device is equipped and MCH gear motor.
-Charge the mechanism is mot charged.
-If the device is equipped an MCH gear motor, of the supply of power to motor.
-If the problem persists, replace the M gear motor.
-The closing spring and ready-to-close indicator shows that the mechanism is charged but the device is not MX opening voltage release is permanently powered.
+Discharged Stored energy mechanism is not charged.
+Charge the mechanism manually.
+If the device is equipped with an MCH gear motor, check the supply of power to the motor.
+If the problem persists, replace the MCH gear motor.
+The closing spring and ready-to-close indicator shows that the mechanism is charged but the device is not ready to close.
+The closing spring and ready-to-close indicator shows that the mechanism is charged but the device is not ready to close.
+MX opening voltage release is permanently powered.
 As there is an opening order, determine the origin of the order.
-The order must be canceled before the device can be closed. ready to close. → M Charged MN undervoltage release is not powered due to an opening order.
+The order must be canceled before the device can be closed.
+MN undervoltage release is not powered due to an opening order.
 As there is an opening order, determine the origin of the order.
 The order must be canceled before the device can be closed.
 MN undervoltage release is not powered due to insufficient voltage power supply.
 Check the voltage and the MN supply circuit (V > 0.85 Un).
 If the problem persists, replace the MN undervoltage release.
 Recurring undervoltage trip.
 The measured voltage remains at 0 V. Set the undervoltage behavior parameter, Vmin behavior, to Force to Off when CB is open.
 For more information, refer to DOCA0102•• MasterPacT MTZ - MicroLogic X Control Unit - User Guide in Related Documents at the beginning of this guide.
-The position release button on the chassis of the drawout device is pushed in.Device is not correctly connected.Terminate racking in of the device, making fully inserted in the connected position.Device is pushed in.Device is not correctly connected.Terminate racking in of the device, making fully inserted in the connected position.
+The position release button on the chassis of the drawout device is pushed in.
+Device is not correctly connected.
 Terminate racking in (connection) of the device, making sure that it is fully inserted in the chassis, to the connected position.
 Check that the position release button is popped out.